 A Little About Derwent & My Previous Experiences

-Derwent is a great British company that has been specializing in manufacturing pencils for over 180 years.
-My first exposure to them was when my sister Julie purchased me a tin of their Graphic Designer graphite pencils back when I was just starting high school.
+Derwent is a great British company that has been specializing in the manufacturing pencils for over 180 years.
+My first exposure to them was when my sister Julie purchased me a tin of their Graphic Designer graphite pencils [Amazon] back when I was just starting high school.

 Each Inktense block has a reference number stamped into them.
 (Which can be useful.)
 Pulling a block out of the plastic holder is a little difficult for me.
 I have to fumble a bit to get one out.

-The Handling Of Inktense Blocks
+The Handling Of Derwent Inktense Blocks

-Just like a color pastel, chalk, and a charcoal stick, Inktense Blocks littered my paper with little bits of color.
+Just like a color pastel, chalk, or a charcoal stick, Inktense Blocks littered my paper with little bits of color.
 I hate that.
-It’s messy.
-It taints other colors.
-It gets smudged all over my paper.
-If I dust some of it to the side, it gets in the air.Then I have to breathe it in.
-That said, I still use canned air to remove most of the particles on my paper.
+They’re messy, taint the other colors, and get smudged all over my paper.
+If I dust some of it to the side, it gets in the air.
+That said, I have to use canned air to remove most of the particles.
 It’s the easiest option as of current.

 Much like pastels, you can also use a dry brush to blend colors and make soft gradations.
 It seems to make it easier to blend colors.
 Using a dry brush allows for light misty effects.

 One of Intense’s key features is the fact that the color is permanent.
 That’s not necessarily true.
 In areas where the diluted color is thicker, the pigment can be disrupted again with a wet brush.
-Thinner areas can be manipulated, but with lots of scrubbing.
+Thinner areas of color can be manipulated, but with lots of scrubbing.

-My Final Opinion
+My Final Opinion Of Derwent Inktense Blocks

 Derwent Inktense Blocks make for a great transition for anyone wanting to move from chalk, pastel, or charcoal to watercolor.
 They make for a great complement for any using watercolor or gouache paint.
 Great for adding some texture.
 Or you can use them very much like color pastels or similar mediums.
 They very much possess the characteristics of those mediums.

 The 12 block tin is a good starter set for anyone who wants to try them out.
 Your basic colors are there.
-And if you need something different, you can alway purchase them in singles online.
+And if you need something different, you can always purchase them in singles online.
 The tin is great if you travel.
 And it’s great if you need to do some watercolor and/or quick sketching outdoors.